Connect with others who understand.

 • Alcohol

-The type of treatment you receive will depend on whether you are diagnosed with psoriasis or rosacea.
+The type of treatment you receive will depend on whether you’re diagnosed with psoriasis or rosacea.

-Psoriasis may be diagnosed using skin, scalp, and nail examinations.
-A doctor may also perform a biopsy to rule out other conditions and determine the type of psoriasis you have.
+Psoriasis is diagnosed by examining your skin, scalp, and nails.
+Your doctor will ask you questions about your family and medical history.
+They may also perform a biopsy to rule out other conditions and determine the type of psoriasis you have.

 Psoriasis Treatments